Denver44/Adrea-restaurant-webpage/README.md

 ## Description

-This is a personal project for learning purpose a restaurant table reservation website for Adera restaurant Dublin Ireland.
+This is a personal project for learning purpose a restaurant table reservation website for Adera restaurant.

 ## <a href="https://durgeshrai04.github.io/adrearestaurant.github.io/" target="_blank">LIVE DEMO</a>